osm2pgsql-dev/osm2pgsql-website/_manual-v2/08-middle.md

 *If you are not using slim mode and/or not doing updates of your database, this does not apply to you.*

-#### Id Shift (for Experts)

-When an OSM node is changing, the way node index is used to look up all ways that use that particular node and therefore might have to be updated, too.
-This index is quite large, because most nodes are in at least one way.

-When creating a new database (when used in create mode with slim option), osm2pgsql can create a "bucket index" using a configurable id shift for the nodes in the way node index.
-This bucket index will create index entries not for each node id, but for "buckets" of node ids.
-It does this by shifting the node ids a few bits to the right.
-As a result there are far fewer entries in the index, it becomes a lot smaller.
-This is especially true in our case, because ways often contain consecutive nodes, so if node id `n` is in a way, there is a good chance, that node id `n+1` is also in the way.

-On the other hand, looking up an id will result in false positives, so the database has to retrieve more ways than absolutely necessary, which leads to the considerable slowdown.

-You can set the shift with the command line option `--middle-way-node-index-id-shift`.
-Values between about 3 and 6 might make sense, from some tests it looks like 5 is a good value.

-To completely disable the bucket index use `--middle-way-node-index-id-shift=0`.

 ### Middle Command Line Options